couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/using-the-apis.markdown

     * `error`

-      This will contain an Error object representing any errors that occured during execution of this particular batch operation.
+      This will contain an Error object representing any errors that occurred during execution of this particular batch operation.

     * `cas`